 Or, there are shamanic evolutionary astrologers.
 Evolutionary astrology’s concern with soul also resonates well with the shamanic worldview.
 Using active imagination techniques to connect with soul to find healing certainly has roots in shamanism.
-The founders of the Shamanic Astrology Mystery School have links to Jeff Green’s evolutionary astrology.
+The Shamanic Astrology Mystery School also grew out of modern astrology’s techniques and worldview.

 Indian astrology, called Vedic or Jyotish, never lost its shamanic essence.
 Planetary invocations and remedial measures are a common part of the practice of this tradition.
 You can still find altars to the planets (called navagrahas, the “9 who seize you.”)

 You don’t even need to be able to read an astrological chart to do shamanic astrology.
 You may even be practicing without realizing it.

 If you’ve ever participated in the ritual “Drawing Down the Moon,” you’re already doing shamanic astrology even if you haven’t called it that.

 Or if you believe in Gaia — that our planet is alive and conscious in her own way — then it’s a small step to consider other planets have their own consciousness.

 If I've shared the story well, by now you may be thinking: “Hey, you've made it sound like all astrologers are shamanic astrologers if they are talking to their planets.”

 The answer to that is a resounding “YES.”
 It's just a matter of degree.